 Connect the transmitter via a coupler and dummy load to a Spectrum Analyzer, Modulation Analyzer or Deviation Meter.
-Adjust VR2 RF PWR.
-ADJ fully clockwise.
+Adjust VR2 RF PWR. to full.
 Adjust VR1 DEV.
 ADJ. for the correct deviation on the test equipment.

 I) Connecting The Antenna